IBM/planninganalyticsapi/source/includes/_clientcommunication.md

 Sending and receiving messages from the client are accomplished using the `Window.postMessage` API. <a href='https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage'>See this link for more information</a>.

-In the code examples below, replace `<production url>` with your own production URL.

 # Sending messages

 > Examples: